sourcecred/docs/culture/review_culture.md

 resolved, and that the author of each comment thread would not be surprised by how the feedback was received and incorporated.
 As a change author, it can be helpful for you to respond to all comments indicating how you addressed them.
+(In many cases, this is evident, and the comment can just say, "Done.")
 If you prefer not to incorporate some suggestion that wasn't intended to be optional, you should probably continue the discussion rather than merging immediately.